AutonomousVehicleLaboratory/avl-nautilus/tutorial.md

 PVC keep the data even after your pod ends.
 Thus they are used to store large public datasets to be shared by the lab and also store key results and checkpoints in case pods crash.
 Node that they are optimized for large files, and not good at handling many small files.

 S3 can be a bridge to transfer data between nautilus and your computers.
 But you can also use it to host your dataset.
 They are good at handling small files.
 You can request an S3 account on matrix chat for Nautilus.
+[See further down on how to setup s5cmd]

 To create a PVC, use the [pvc example](example/pvc-example.yaml).
 You will need to change the name: user-west-vol and adjust specifications if needed.
 PVC size can be updated on the fly without restarting the running node.